ACEC, Engineering Excellence Awards - Diamond Award Structural Systems, 2014

 Situated near a subway station and train terminal, Barclay's Center in Brooklyn is home to the NBA's Brooklyn Nets and features 18,103 seats, 101 suites and an ice floor for hockey and other events.
 The steel superstructure consists of two levels of concourses and two levels of suites.

 We provided structural design, façade design and construction engineering services to Ellerbe Becket (AECOM) & SHoP Architects for the design-build arena, including connection design, delivery of a Tekla model and erection engineering.
-We also designed the long-span steel superstructure for the arena's green roof, one of the largest green roofs in Manhattan.
+We also designed the long-span steel superstructure for the arena's green roof, one of the largest in New York City.

 - A weathered steel exterior lattice wraps around the structure and the entrance canopy that cantilevers 85 feet over the plaza.
 The façade design, with 12,000 pre-weathered steel panels and the canopy, were added during the design phase of the project, requiring the structural design to be modified.
 We provided Tekla models, connection samples and full connection design, which allowed us to produce models quickly, store large quantities of information, and coordinate with the entire team.